 Nusa Tenggara (Flores)

-Komodo National Park gives you the opportunity to scuba dive some of the world’s most beautiful reefs, as well as to see the giant Komodo dragon lizards in the wild.
+Visiting this protected park gives you the opportunity to scuba dive some of the world’s most beautiful reefs, as well as to see the giant Komodo dragon lizards in the wild.
 Meeting these crocodile-sized lizards might not meet everyone’s high expectations (travel companions of mine complained they were only sunbathing and barely moved!), but I still think it’s not something to miss out on.
 Just hiking around the islands is worthwhile in itself, and seeing the Komodo dragons is an awesome bonus.
-Just try not to get eaten…
+Just try not to get eaten.

 Flores gets increasingly remote as you go east.
-Go this way if you don’t need everything handed to you on a platter and enjoy travelling just for the immersive experience.
 I loved exploring Flores by motorbike as all the kids from the villages will be excited to see a foreigner and come out to high-five you, and rice farmers will be waving at you all along the way.

-There are some traditional villages you can visit on Flores, and the multi-coloured volcano lakes of Kelimutu are worth a look as well (though you’ll be dropped off at a parking space with visitor center 10 minutes from the craters—for a true volcano hike go to Rinjani on Lombok, or elsewhere).
+There are some traditional villages you can visit on Flores, and the multi-colored volcano lakes of Kelimutu are worth a look as well.
 There are some tourist sights, but Flores is mostly about going somewhere relatively low-key and just enjoying the journey.
-As you can probably tell, I liked it a lot.
-Flores and the Komodo Islands, as well as my 3-day boat journey there starting from Lombok, were among the best things I’ve done in Indonesia.
+It’s among my personal favorite bits of Indonesia.

 Travel cost in Indonesia

 Above: population density in Indonesia.
 Java can be chaotic and busy, while there is seemingly barely anyone in Nusa Tenggara.
-I found this map helpful in visualising what to expect.
+I found this map helpful in visualizing what to expect.